vvkumar2/vvkumar2.github.io/README.md

 ## Model Development & Evaluation

-To build the model, hyperparameters like `max_depth` were meticulously tuned using GridSearchCV to find the optimal balance between model complexity and generalization ability.
+To build the model, hyperparameters like max_depth were meticulously tuned using GridSearchCV to find the optimal balance between model complexity and generalization ability.
+The following code snippet demonstrates the hyperparameter tuning process:

 ```python
 rf_classifier = RandomForestClassifier(random_state=42)